secretflow/scql/docs/reference/mysql_compatibility.rst

 Compare(>, <, <=, >=, <>, =, !=)
 """"""""""""""""""""""""""""""""
-* Both arguments in a comparison operation shouldn't be string
+* Both arguments in a comparison operation shouldn't be string.
 * If both arguments are long, they are compared as long.
 * If one of the arguments is float32, the other argument will be compared as float32.

 Arithmetic(+, -, \*, /, %)
 """"""""""""""""""""""""""
-* Both arguments in a arithmetic operation shouldn't be string
+* Both arguments in a arithmetic operation shouldn't be string.
 * If both arguments are long, they are calculated as long.
 * If one of the arguments is float32, the other argument will be calculated as float32.

 Aggregation(sum, count, avg, min, max)
 """"""""""""""""""""""""""""""""""""""
-* All arguments in a aggregation function shouldn't be string
+* All arguments in a aggregation function shouldn't be string.
 * If all arguments are long, they are calculated as long.
 * If one of the arguments is float32, the other argument will be calculated as float32.